MediaComem/comem-archidep/ex/render-database-deployment.md

 ## :exclamation: Create and configure a PostgreSQL Database on Render

 Instead of manually configuring a Linux server, you will be provisioning a couple of services on Render.
 The first is a PostgreSQL Database.

-> : books: PostgreSQL is a relation database management system that is very similar to MySQL.
-We use it here because we can deploy it with one click on Render.
-Other benefits of using PostgreSQL are performance, concurrency and SQL language support.

 ### :exclamation: Create a Render account